HardisonCo/.github/international/argentina/ar-health/hms-sme/index.md

 ## Integration Points

-This document outlines how HMS-SME is integrated with ar_Health systems in Argentina.
+This document outlines how HMS-SME is integrated with ar-health systems in Argentina.